arista-netdevops-community/atd-avd/README.md

 ## Getting Started

 Connect to your ATD Lab environment.
-If you need an ATD Lab instance, please contact your local account team.
-Once connected to the ATD Lab instance, select the Programmability IDE.
-This container is built with all the necessary requirements and python modules to run AVD playbooks.
+- If you need an ATD Lab instance, please contact your local account team.
+- Once connected to the ATD Lab instance, select the Programmability IDE.
+- This container is built with all the necessary requirements and Python modules to run AVD playbooks.

-1. Setup Git user and email and setup the ATD lab environement.
+1. Setup Git user and email and the ATD lab environment.

-    - Open terminal window in vscode View -> Terminal from menu, and run the following commands:
+    - Open a terminal window in VS Code View -> Terminal from the menu, and run the following commands:

     ```shell
     # Setup your git global config (optional)